CrunchyData/pgSimload/doc/02_examples.md

 ```

 The `watcher.sh` is a plain psql into watch to get some live stats on the
 database.
 You may have to adapt it to match your usage.
-We've added 2
+I've added 2 flavours.
-flavours.

 The first show some data, nice to have in a separate terminal (use
 [tilix](https://gnunn1.github.io/tilix-web/) while you demo!):